Healthy Homes Assessment Avalon

 Home Assessments Avalon for Rental Properties

-There are a variety of things to look over during a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are many things to check during the house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Are there enough drainage and the draught is stopped?

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice, call today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to book your rental property house assessment.

 home assessments for rental properties